aramoski1/Classwork/README.md

-# Class-Assignments-One 📊
+# Class-Assignment-5

-**OIM3641 · Babson College · Fall 2026**
+**OIM3641 · Babson College Fall 2026**

-Personal classwork repository for OIM3641.
-This repo holds my weekly assignments, in-class exercises, and project milestones as I build practical Python and data skills with a finance and real estate lens.
+My personal classwork repository for OIM3641.
+This repo holds my weekly assignments, in-class exercises, and project milestones as we learn to build with python.

 ---

-## 👋 About Me
+## About Me

-Hi, I'm **Alec Ramoski**, a Finance concentration student at **Babson College** (Class of 2027) and a member of the Babson Honors Program and a four-time Dean's List recipient.
+Hi, I'm **Alec Ramoski**, a Finance concentration student at **Babson College** (Class of 2027) and a member of the Babson Honors Program and a six-time Dean's List recipient.

 My background is in **commercial and industrial real estate**.
 I've worked as a Summer Analyst in East Coast Investments at **CenterPoint Properties**, where I built a South Florida industrial development pipeline model and reviewed underwriting on prospective assets, and as an intern in industrial brokerage at **Cushman & Wakefield**.

 I've also been building businesses since high school, from **Revive Baits** (recycling discarded soft plastics into new fishing lures) to **KB Drive It Forward** (refurbishing and reselling sports cars).
-Today I'm the founder of **Lantern**, a software company that builds AI-native platforms for clients.
+Today I work for **Lantern**, a software company that builds AI-native platforms for clients.
+I also founded and started **Beacon** a database management/CRM platform for CRE brokers.

-In this course I want to sharpen my ability to turn messy data into clear decisions, especially for finance and real estate problems.
+In this course I want to really learn the fundamentals of coding so I can learn more about my output and have more control when using llms to do the grunt work.

 ---